nkaewam/wordl-wars/README.md

-# Wordle Wars
+# Wordl Wars

-A two-player, face-to-face twist on the classic Wordle guessing game – entirely offline and playable right in your browser.
+A two-player, face-to-face twist on the classic Wordl guessing game – entirely offline and playable right in your browser.

 ## Table of Contents